Dadra and Nagar Haveli district: Portuguese era

-The Portuguese were granted the area of Nagar Haveli on 10 June 1783 on the basis of the Friendship Treaty executed on 17 December 1779 as compensation towards damage to the Portuguese frigate Santana by Maratha Navy in 1772.
+The Portuguese were granted the area of Nagar Haveli on 10 June 1783 on the basis of a friendship treaty executed on 17 December 1779 as compensation for damage to the Portuguese frigate Santana by the Maratha Navy in 1772.
 The treaty allowed the Portuguese to collect revenue from 72 villages in Nagar Haveli.
-Then, in 1785 the Portuguese purchased Dadra, annexing it to Portuguese India (Estado Português da Índia).
+Then, in 1785 the Portuguese purchased Dadra, annexing it to Portuguese State of India (Estado Português da Índia).

 In 1818, the Maratha Empire was defeated by the British in the Third Anglo-Maratha War, and the Portuguese ultimately became the effective rulers of Dadra and Nagar Haveli.

 Under the Portuguese rule, Dadra and Nagar Haveli were part of the Distrito de Damão (Daman district) of the Estado da Índia (Portuguese State of India).
 The two territories formed a single concelho (municipality), named "Nagar Haveli", with its head in Darará until 1885 and, after that, with its head in the town of Silvassa.
 The local affairs were overseen by an elected câmara municipal (municipal council), with the higher level affairs administrated by the district governor of Daman, who was represented in Nagar Haveli by an administrator.

 The Nagar Haveli concelho was itself divided in the following freguesias (civil parishes): Silvassa, Noroli, Dadra, Quelalunim, Randá, Darará, Cadoli, Canoel, Carchonde, and Sindonim.

-The Portuguese rule lasted until 1954, when Dadra and Nagar Haveli were captured by supporters of the Indian Union.
-It was the first colony to be detached from the Empire by the occupation of the Indian Union in 1954, after nearly two centuries of Portuguese rule.
+Portuguese rule lasted until 1954, when Dadra and Nagar Haveli were captured by supporters of the Indian Union.
+It was the first possession to be detached from the colonial Empire by the integration with the Indian Union in 1954, after nearly two centuries of Colonial rule.

 End of Portuguese rule

-After India attained Independence in 1947, the residents of Dadra and Nagar Haveli, with the help of volunteers of organisations like the United Front of Goans (UFG), the National Movement Liberation Organisation (NMLO), and the Azad Gomantak Dal, conquered the territories of Dadra and Nagar Haveli from Portuguese India in 1954.
+After India attained independence in 1947, the residents of Dadra and Nagar Haveli, with the help of volunteers of organisations like the United Front of Goans (UFG), the National Movement Liberation Organisation (NMLO), and the Azad Gomantak Dal, conquered the territories of Dadra and Nagar Haveli from Portuguese India in 1954.

-As time passed the Indian Independence Struggle picked up momentum.
+As time passed, the Indian independence struggle picked up momentum.
 On 18 June 1946, Ram Manohar Lohia was arrested in Goa.
-This was the beginning of the Independence struggle in Goa.
+This was the beginning of the independence struggle in Goa.
 He was deported to India.
 On 15 August 1947, India became independent from British rule, but the Portuguese and other European colonies were not immediately incorporated.

 The Goan struggle continued for many years.
-Atmaram Narsinh Karmalkar, an officer in the Banco Colonial (Portuguese Bank) at Panaji (in Goa) (then known as Panjim), who was popularly known as Appasaheb Karmalkar was indirectly involved in the freedom struggle in Goa.
+Atmaram Narsinh Karmalkar, an officer in the Banco Colonial (Portuguese Bank) at Panaji (in Goa) (then known as Panjim), who was popularly known as Appasaheb Karmalkar, was indirectly involved in the freedom struggle in Goa.
 He was dismissed from the bank and finally took up the struggle to liberate Goa.
 In the course of time, he realised that the liberation of DNH was crucial if Goa was to be liberated.
 Karmalkar reached Vapi and met Jayantibhai Desai from Dadra.
 He also met Bhikubhai Pandya from Nani Daman and Vanmali Bhavsar from Silvassa.